Erzsébet Papp: Murders

-All of Papp's killings were carried out using a formula mixing nicotine in tobacco leaves provided by her unsuspecting brother, a fruit grower, and using the concoction on her unsuspecting victims, who were all killed for menial reasons.
-The first victim was 5-year-old Ilona Tarnóczi in Pereces, who, according to the investigators, had been a victim of opportunity - at the time, Papp was experimenting with her poison, first giving it to a dog and then mixing it in a brandy bottle, which she gave to the little girl.
-The high amounts of nicotine quickly made Tarnóczi dizzy and unable to walk, making Papp drag her to the road, where Ilona collapsed.
-When she was found, police quickly wrote off the death as drowning, and closed the case.
+Papp's killings were carried out with a substance using nicotine from tobacco leaves provided by her unsuspecting brother, a fruit grower.
+The first victim was 5-year-old Ilona Tarnóczi in Pereces, who was a victim of opportunity.
+Papp was experimenting with her poison, first giving it to a dog and then mixing it in a brandy bottle, which she gave to the little girl.
+Tarnóczi quickly became dizzy and unable to walk, so Papp dragged her to the road, where Ilona collapsed.
+Police ascribed the death to drowning and closed the case.

-Papp's second victim was her best friend, Mrs. József Fürtös, whom she had decided to kill after the former began spreading unsavory rumors about her.
-In what appeared to be an attempt at reconciliation, she brought Fürtös a bottle of pálinka, which had secretly been laced with nicotine.
-When Fürtös' body was found, an autopsy was conducted that revealed that she had been pregnant, and her death was written off as a botched abortion attempt.
-Papp was interrogated on the circumstances of her friend's death, claiming that she had gone to her after she had had a fight with her husband, pointing towards the empty nicotine bottle on the table to back up her claims.
+Papp's second victim was her best friend, Mrs. József Fürtös, whom she decided to kill after Fürtös began spreading unsavory rumors about her.
+In an apparent attempt at reconciliation, she brought Fürtös a bottle of pálinka which she had laced with nicotine.
+An autopsy revealed that Fürtös had been pregnant, and her death was written off as a botched abortion attempt.
+Papp claimed that she had gone to her after she had had a fight with her husband, pointing to the empty pálinka bottle on the table to back up her claims.

-Her third murder was that of her husband István Rostár, an alcoholic who often verbally abused her when he was drunk.
+Her third murder was her husband István Rostár, an alcoholic who verbally abused her when he was drunk.
+Papp twice became pregnant by István.
+She miscarried the first, while the second child died at three months old after falling from a hay cart.
 In August 1957, Rostár offered that they go to a restaurant in Lillafüred for dinner.
-When he wasn't looking, Papp poisoned his drinks with nicotine, and due to his alcoholic tendencies, Rostár drank it without a second thought, collapsing not long after.
-After an autopsy was conducted on the body, the coroner erroneously concluded that the cause of death the result of alcohol poisoning due to the high levels of alcohol in his blood, the strong smell of gastric acid and the discoloration of the gastric mucosa present in alcoholics.
-Papp, who had gotten pregnant from István with two children, miscarried the first one, while the second child died at three months old after falling from a hay cart.
+Papp poisoned his drinks and Rostár collapsed not long after.
+After an autopsy, the coroner concluded that the cause of death was alcohol poisoning, citing high levels of alcohol in his blood, the smell of gastric acid, and the discoloration of the gastric mucosa as present in alcoholics.

-In 1959, while working at a sovkhoz, Papp met János Holhos, whom she soon married.
-She tried to poison him as well, but failed, with the angry Holhos beating and then abandoning her, without reporting his wife's attempted murder.
-After that, she began living with a Romani man, but their relationship was poorly received by her family and friends, who disowned Papp and made her sister, Mrs. Ferenc Juhos, the family heir.
-Wanting to exact revenge on her family, she went to Nyírbátor, where her sister lived, pouring the nicotine in her glass and successfully killing her.
-Like the previous murders, it was considered a non-homicidal death in nature.
+Papp met János Holhos while working at a sovkhoz in 1959, and they married.
+She tried to poison him but failed, with the angry Holhos beating and then abandoning her without reporting the attempted murder.
+Papp began living with a Romani man, but their relationship was poorly received by her family and friends, who disowned Papp and made her sister, Mrs. Ferenc Juhos, the family heir.
+Papp went to Nyírbátor where her sister lived and killed her with the nicotine poison.
+Like the previous murders, it was not recognised as homicide at the time.